rabbitmq/rabbitmq-website/docs/upgrade.md

 be aware that queues and connections can migrate to other nodes during the upgrade.

-If queues are mirrored to a subset of the cluster only (as opposed to all nodes), new mirrors will be created on running nodes when the to-be-upgraded node shuts down.
 If clients support connections recovery and can connect to different nodes, they will reconnect to the nodes that are still running.
 If clients are configured to create exclusive queues, these queues might be recreated on different nodes after client reconnection.